 Are There Any Residential Tax Incentives Available For Roofing System Upgrades?

 Although a residential roof replacement does not provide a federal tax deduction (or credit), other home improvements corresponding to the roofing system may enable the homeowner to access federal tax credits.
-Under the Inflation Reduction Act of 2022, federal tax credits exist for energy efficiency upgrades to a home.
+The federal government provides tax credits for homeowners who invest in energy-efficient upgrades under the Inflation Reduction Act of 2022.
+These tax credits help offset the cost of improvements that reduce energy consumption in your home.
 This tax incentive program runs from January 1, 2023, through December 31, 2032.

 Home Envelope Improvements Provide Federal Tax Credits For Homeowners